How to Choose the Best Exercises for Dogs With Arthritis

 Owners may also notice that the dog suddenly will not finish walks or seems slower to recover after activity.
 These changes can mean the joints and muscles need more recovery time or a safer exercise plan.

-The table below compares healthy exercise responses with warning signs of overexertion.
+The table below compares healthy exercise responses with warning signs of overexertion, based on guidance from sources like PetMD’s veterinary team.

 Signs Exercise Is HelpingSigns of Overexercise